Exercises to try with your students

 • While AI chatbots can provide helpful suggestions.
 It is important for you to know that you will still need to use your own creativity and critical thinking skills to build on any of the ideas generated by the chatbot.
 AI chatbots like ChatGPT lack the level of creativity and critical thinking skills of a human.

-It is important to remember that the output of AI tools such as ChatGPT is only as good as the input.
+Well-crafted prompts are critical for generating coherent and relevant GenAI responses.
+GenAI users should provide specific, clear, concise, and relevant prompts tailored to their needs.
+It is essential to remember that the output of GenAI tools is only as good as the input provided to them.
 As a result, if the prompt provided to the AI tool is unclear or incomplete, the resulting output may be illogical or irrelevant.
-You should experiment with several prompts to see which ones your AI tool responds to the best to avoid this.
-You may experiment with different keyword questions, grammatical structures, and degrees of information to see which ones work best.
+Staff and students should experiment with several prompts to determine which ones enable the AI to respond most effectively, thereby minimising this issue in the future.
+You can experiment with different keyword questions, grammatical structures, and levels of information to determine which ones work best.

 Appropriate student use

-Follow the guidance of your module leaders and academics about whether it is appropriate to use ChatGPT or other generative AI within any particular given assignment.
+Follow the guidance of your module leaders and academics about whether it is appropriate to use generative AI within any particular given assignment.
 If you are allowed to use generative AI within an assignment, ensure that you properly acknowledge the use of this technology within your writing, as per the guidance provided by your academics and found within your module handbook.

 Any attempt to pass off work created by AI as your own constitutes academic misconduct within our current Academic Misconduct Policy.